wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/workplace-analytics-discover/includes/navigate.md

 The Workplace Analytics app provides you with a streamlined menu of features with four primary ways to analyze and explore your data.

 - The **Home** page provides the scope of your Workplace Analytics data along with three areas of research-based behavioral insights into how things get done.
-- The **Analysis** page contains two valuable tools: Explore dashboards and Flexible queries.
+- The **Analyze** page contains two valuable tools: Explore dashboards and Flexible queries.
 Dashboards help you analyze out-of-the-box insights while Queries allow you to download row-level data for more in-depth analysis.
 - The **Plans** page provides targeted change plans to improve focus, collaboration, well-being, and seller success.
 - The **Settings** page allows you to validate collaboration data, organizational data, optional CRM data, and define which meetings, if any, to exclude in your analysis.